brsr/antitile/docs/conway.rst

 analyze, and expand these operators.
 In particular, it focuses on operators on that can be described in terms of a linear operator on the counts of vertices, edges, and faces.
 These linear operators can be used to examine the composition and decomposition of operations on polyhedra.
+Such operators do not constitute all possible operations on polyhedra, or even all those that can be represented by ``wythoff`` in [Antiprism]_, but they are an interesting subset of those operators with many nice aesthetic and geometric qualities.

 Preliminaries
 -------------